mattcarlotta/nvi/README.md

 # nvi bin
-A custom-built executable .env file parser!
+A standalone .env file parser that assigns ENVs to a process!

-**Note**: This is a work in progress and will likely change over time.
-As such, this is **NOT** recommended for production environments yet.

 ## Quick Links